Sh1r0Yaksha/SmolTAS/README.md

 # Update logs

+# v3.1.1
+* Fixed the text shown on the screen by the mod
+* The text will be black in Pekoland, Inascapable madness, Mogu Mogu and Red Heart
+* Other levels and hub will have the same white text

 # v3.1.0
 * Shows Inputs read from text file on screen below timescale value
 * Colour of texts shown in this mod is changed to white with black outline